Prime borrower delinquencies rising

 The May figures show how the housing market distress has eased for subprime borrowers while it continues to accelerate for prime borrowers.
 Subprime foreclosure starts fell by 16% from one year ago, even as prime foreclosure starts jumped by 83%.
 Housing analyst Ivy Zelman notes that an “incremental weakening in prime mortgages are likely to result in a pick-up in higher-priced foreclosures hitting the market in late 2009/early 2010.”
 That could put more downward pressure on the higher end of the housing market.

-According to the Chicago Tribune, the surge in foreclosures is likely to continue pushing prices down:
+the surge in foreclosures is likely to continue pushing prices down:

 Just as the nation's housing market has begun showing signs of stabilizing, another wave of foreclosures is poised to strike, possibly as early as this summer, inflicting new punishment on families, communities and the still-troubled national economy.